Alexander Lukashenko: Fourth term (2010–2015)

 Lukashenko was one of ten candidates registered for the presidential election held in Belarus on 19 December 2010.
 Though originally envisaged for 2011, an earlier date was approved "to ensure the maximum participation of citizens in the electoral campaign and to set the most convenient time for the voters."
 The run-up to the campaign was marked by a series of Russian media attacks on Lukashenko.
 The Central Election Committee said that all nine opposition figures were likely to receive less than half the vote total that Lukashenko would receive.
 Though opposition figures alleged intimidation and that "dirty tricks" were being played, the election was seen as comparatively open as a result of the desire to improve relations with both Europe and the US.

 On election day, two presidential candidates were seriously beaten by police in different opposition rallies.
 On the night of the election, opposition protesters chanting "Out!", "Long live Belarus!" and other similar slogans attempted to storm the building of the government of Belarus, smashing windows and doors before riot police were able to push them back.
 The number of protesters was reported by major news media as being around or above 10,000 people.
 At least seven of the opposition presidential candidates were arrested.

 Several of the opposition candidates, along with their supporters and members of the media, were arrested.
-Many were sent to prison, often on charges of organizing a mass disturbance.
+Many were sent to prison, often on charges of organising a mass disturbance.
 Examples include Andrei Sannikov, Alexander Otroschenkov, Ales Michalevic, Mikola Statkevich, and Uladzimir Nyaklyayew.
 Sannikov's wife, journalist Irina Khalip, was put under house arrest.
 Yaraslau Ramanchuk's party leader, Anatoly Lebedko, was also arrested.